 Discover Your Language of Appreciation

 Every person has preferences for how their colleagues can communicate appreciation to them in a meaningful way.
+The AAW system is designed to provide turn-key, practical resources to assist leaders and organizations in building healthy workplace cultures.
 The Motivating by Appreciation (MBA) InventoryTM is an online assessment tool developed to:

 - Help you, your colleagues, and your supervisor better understand the ways that you feel valued and encouraged; and